 - " Host a family fitness night.

 - " Organize a health and wellness fair.

 - " Refurbish your playground or cafeteria.

 - " Gather the community for a nature walk.

 - " Hold a family and community school breakfast event.

 - " Plant a school garden.

 - " Try potential new and healthy breakfast options and/or fruits, veggies and whole grains with a taste test.

 - " Energize the classroom with fun brain breaks.

 This toolkit will explain how to plan for some of these popular events.
-If you'd like more ideas and ways to implement them, check out the Action for Healthy Kids Game On program (Step 4: Find Activities).
-See our additional Game On resources for Every Kid Healthy Week (Game On: Every Kid Healthy Week) or check out our Pinterest page.
+If you'd like more ideas and ways to implement them, check out the Action for Healthy Kids program (Step 4: Find Activities).